You and I Are Polar Opposites

-You and I Are Polar Opposites (正反対な君と僕, Seihantai na Kimi to Boku) is a Japanese manga series written and illustrated by Kōcha Agasawa.
-It was originally published as a one-shot in Shueisha's Shōnen Jump+ service in January 2021, before being serialized in the same website from May 2022 to November 2024.
-It was collected into eight tankōbon volumes.
-An anime television series adaptation produced by Lapin Track is set to premiere in January 2026.
-The series has received positive reviews for its artstyle, humor and characters.
+You and I Are Polar Opposites (正反対な君と僕, Seihantai na Kimi to Boku) is a Japanese web manga series written and illustrated by Kōcha Agasawa.
+It was serialized on Shueisha's Shōnen Jump+ app and website from May 2022 to November 2024, with its chapters collected in eight tankōbon volumes.

+The series follows Miyu Suzuki, an outgoing high school girl, and her relationship with her crush Yusuke Tani, an introverted boy, while also drawing focus on their group of friends and their respective relationships.

+An anime television series adaptation produced by Lapin Track aired from January to March 2026.
+A second season aired from July to October of the same year.

 Plot

-Miyu Suzuki and Yusuke Tani are two high school students who are polar opposites of each other — Suzuki is an energetic and outgoing girl who tends to follow the crowd, even when she doesn't feel like doing so, while Tani is a quiet and introverted boy who bluntly speaks his mind.
-Because of this, Suzuki has grown to have a crush on Tani, but is unable to really make her feelings known to him, and is unaware that Tani also has a crush on her.
-The series follows Suzuki and Tani in their developing relationship, as well as their friends' issues.
+Miyu Suzuki and Yusuke Tani are two high school students who are polar opposites of each other—Suzuki is an energetic and outgoing girl who tends to follow the crowd, even when she does not feel like doing so, while Tani is a quiet and introverted boy who bluntly speaks his mind.
+Because of this, Suzuki fell head over heels in love with Tani the moment she saw him for the first time, but is unable to really make her feelings known to him, and is unaware that Tani also has a crush on her.
+After she confesses her love to him, he reciprocates and the story follows Suzuki and Tani in their developing relationship, as well as their friends' issues.